 Annuity waiver.
-If you wish to receive a hardship distribution from the Plan in a single payment from your account, you (and your spouse, if you are married) must first waive the annuity form of payment.
+If you wish to receive a hardship distribution from the Plan in a single payment from your account, you (and your spouse, if you are married for at least one year) must first waive the annuity form of payment.
 (See the Article entitled "Benefits and Distributions Upon Termination of Employment" for a further explanation of how benefits are paid from the Plan.)